Jimmy Jonny Brownie Stays Up All Night

 Works in progress.

-The Contraption of Elsewhen is about a 10-year-old girl who has a strange ability to find things.
+The Contraption of Elsewhen is a middle grade novel about a 10-year-old girl who has a strange ability to find things.
 The skill leads her to a flying machine that’s hiding on the edge of her small town.
 She quickly realizes she’s not just meant to find the airship, but where the airship needs to return, 150 years after it was left behind.

 Latest posts: